scalalandio/chimney/docs/source/partial-transformers/migrating-from-lifted.rst

 Chimney's :ref:`lifted-transformers` were historically first experimental attempt to express transformations that may potentially fail.
-Despite their great expressiveness, they were lacking several basic features and had few design flaws that didn't make them attractive for wider usage.
+Despite their great expressiveness, they were lacking several basic features and had a few design flaws that make them unattractive/difficult for wider adoption.

 .. important::